DrThomasAger/smile/README.md

 / Thank you so much for starring the repo!

+Give generously to me directly on [PayPal](https://paypal.me/hanjopurebuddha), or DM me on discord for more options.

 ### Media Contact

 ***(: Smile*** is free and actively maintained. **Are you a tech influencer who wants to *share my project?*** Thank you, go ahead and invite me on your show! :)